-In How to Prevent Baby & Toddler Scratching With Eczema Clothing I discussed scratch protective eczema clothing for babies and children, which are a lifesaver at night to prevent baby scratching, which we all know can majorly disrupt sleep.
-But these clothes with attached mittens are also great for “emergency” itch relief for babies and kids during the day.
+In How to Prevent Eczema In Babies & Scratching Toddlers with Eczema Clothing I discussed scratch protective eczema clothing for babies and children, which are a lifesaver at night to prevent baby scratching, which we all know can majorly disrupt sleep.
+But clothing like those with attached mittens are also great for “emergency” itchy eczema relief for toddlers and babies during the day.
 Though it’s not ideal to keep children’s hands covered for too long during waking hours as it could cause development delays.
 Children learn with their hands and it’s critical we don’t restrict this educational growth.
 When their hands are not covered, distraction techniques can be a great way to keep your itchy baby from scratching.
 And when your little one isn’t scratching, their skin can work on repairing itself and soon you’re toddler can find eczema relief.

 Tristan’s skin didn’t really start itching until a few months before he turned three.
 Although his skin had gotten progressively more red and inflamed, we were lucky he wasn’t a super itchy baby.
 Then one day the itchiness hit and was the worst at night.
 We kept his hands covered with ScratchMeNots scratch mitts while he slept and many times we’d be up half the night trying to soothe him enough for sleep to reach his tired little body.
 Things were better during the day, but some days were better than others.